 Isabel Patrick Pacheco for receiving the National Council of Teachers of English Achievement Award for Superior Writing!
 106 students received this national recognition from 517 entrants.

 Henry Wieffering for being nominated for the National Council of Teachers of English Achievement Award in Writing!

 Diana Yang - this year's recipient of the Johnson Mirror Editor's Choice Prize!

 The 15/16 Mirror for recieving a certificate of "Excellence" from the National Council of Teachers of English

-Esperanza Hood and Alina Vang for representing Johnson at the Poetry Out Loud competition held at The Loft Literary Center!
+Alina Vang and Lue Yang for representing Johnson at the Poetry Out Loud competition held at The Loft Literary Center!

 Alina Vang for being one of the 6 finalists in the state Poetry Out Loud competition for the second year in a row!

-Graduating Mirror editors emeritas: Elizabeth Demitroff and Caitlyn Gonzales - thanks for all your hard work!
+Graduating Mirror editors emeritas: Isabel Patrick Pacheo and Mai Moua Thao - thanks for all your hard work!

 Please click on English Staff and meet the individual faculty members from our department.